dovahcrow/peace-lock/README.md

 thread::spawn(|| { *shared_map.get_mut(&1).unwrap() = 3; });
 thread::spawn(|| { *shared_map.get_mut(&2).unwrap() = 4; });
 ```
-The above code won't work because you cannot get mutable references inside the Arc.
+The above code won't work because you cannot get mutable references inside the
-But "Hey, compiler, this is safe, I guarantee!" because you have invented a scheduling algorithm so that
+`Arc`.
+But "Hey, compiler, this is safe, I guarantee!" because of your brilliant
-different threads will always change the values of different keys.
+scheduling algorithm.

-To circumvent compiler, you use `RwLock`:
+To ease the compiler, you use `RwLock`:
 ```rust
 let map: HashMap<usize, RwLock<usize>> = ...;
 let shared_map = Arc::new(map);